scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 used our library's integration with the ``transformers`` library to retokenize this part of the corpus with the BERT tokenizer.
 Then we used spanner algebra to match the corpus's token labels with the corresponding subword tokens from the BERT tokenizer.
-We again used our library's integration with ``transformers`` to add a column to our DataFrame of tokens containing BERT embeddings at each token position as tensors.
-Then we used scikit-learn to train an ensemble of 17 token classification models over multiple different Gaussian random projections.
+Again, we used our library's integration with ``transformers`` to add a column to our DataFrame of tokens containing BERT embeddings at each token position as tensors.
+Then we used ``scikit-learn`` :cite:`scikit-learn` to train an ensemble of 17 token classification models over multiple different Gaussian random projections.
 By cross-referencing the outputs of these models, again using Pandas and spanner algebra, we were able to identify a large number